Temporally-Similar Structure-Aware Spatiotemporal Fusion of Satellite Images: Introduction

 \IEEEPARstart{T}{he} analysis of temporal image series is necessary and important in many remote sensing applications, such as vegetation/crop monitoring and estimation \cite{vegetation}, evapotranspiration estimation \cite{evapotranspiration}, atmosphere monitoring \cite{atmosphere}, land-cover/land-use change detection \cite{landuse}, surface dynamic mapping \cite{mapping}, ecosystem monitoring \cite{ecosystem}, soil water content analysis \cite{soil}, and detailed analysis of human-nature interactions \cite{human}.
 These applications require time series of high spatial resolution images to properly model the ground surface.
 In addition, time series of high temporal resolution images are also needed to capture the changes in the ground surface that occur over short periods of time.

 However, there is a trade-off between the temporal and spatial resolution of satellite sensors, and no single sensor can satisfy both requirements.
 For example, the Landsat sensors can acquire images with a high spatial resolution of 30-m, but they have a revisit period of up to 16 dates.
 On the other hand, the Moderate resolution Imaging Spectroradiometer (MODIS) sensors can acquire images for the same scene at least once per date, but the images are at a low spatial resolution of 500-m~\cite{STARFM}.
 Therefore, the simultaneous acquisition of image series of high spatial and high temporal resolution is a major challenge in the remote sensing community~\cite{STfusion_survey}.
-The direct solution to this challenge is simply to estimate an unobserved high spatial resolution (HR) image from the single corresponding low spatial resolution (LR) image by super-resolution~\cite{LIIF, MetaSR}.
-However, this is too difficult because the spatial resolution gap between the two satellite images is often quite large.
+The direct solution to this challenge is super-resolution~\cite{LIIF, MetaSR}, which estimates an unobserved high spatial resolution (HR) image from the single corresponding low spatial resolution (LR) image.
+However, its effectiveness is limited in many practical cases, as the spatial resolution gap between two satellite images is often quite large.

-\textit{Spatiotemporal fusion (ST fusion)} addresses this challenge by leveraging HR and LR image pairs acquired on reference dates that are temporally close to the target date.
-Specifically, the unobserved HR image on the target date is estimated by integrating the spatial structure extracted from the reference HR images and the spectral changes inferred from the two temporally adjacent LR images.
+\textit{Spatiotemporal fusion (ST fusion)} addresses this challenge by leveraging HR and LR image pairs acquired on reference dates temporally close to the target date.
+Specifically, the unobserved HR image on the target date is estimated by integrating the spatial structure extracted from reference HR images with the spectral changes inferred from a temporal LR image series.

-In ideal situations where reliable reference images are available, accurate ST fusion would be easy to achieve because the correct spatial structure and spectral changes are readily available.
+In ideal situations where reliable reference images are available, accurate ST fusion would be easily acheived because the correct spatial structure and spectral changes are readily available.
 However, in real-world applications, such situations are very rare.
-This is because satellite images are often contaminated with various types of noise including random noise, outliers, and missing values~\cite{noise, sparsenoise}, due to the measurement equipment and/or environmental conditions.
+This is because satellite images are often contaminated with various types of noise including random noise, outliers, missing values, and stripe noise~\cite{noise, sparsenoise,stripenoise1}, due to the measurement equipment and/or environmental conditions.
 ST fusion methods that do not account for such noise would produce noisy target HR images, which will have a significant negative impact on subsequent processing.
 Therefore, from a practical point of view, it is crucial to develop a noise-robust ST fusion method.